- Federal agenciesProvides formal federal recognition and remembrance for victims of the Holocaust.

 Message on Senate action sent to the House.

-This concurrent resolution authorizes use of Emancipation Hall in the Capitol Visitor Center on April 23, 2025 for a ceremony commemorating the Days of Remembrance for victims of the Holocaust.
-It directs that physical preparations follow conditions prescribed by the Architect of the Capitol.
+This resolution authorizes the use of Emancipation Hall in the Capitol Visitor Center on April 23, 2025 for a ceremony as part of the Days of Remembrance for victims of the Holocaust.
+It directs that physical preparations for that ceremony be carried out under conditions set by the Architect of the Capitol.
+The authorization covers use of congressional space and event arrangements; it does not create a new law or apply outside the Capitol Visitor Center.

 This concurrent resolution authorizes use of Emancipation Hall in the Capitol Visitor Center on April 23, 2025 for a ceremony commemorating the Days of Remembrance for victims of the Holocaust.